chrisdmacrae/atomic-algolia/README.md

 An NPM package for running atomic updates to an Algolia index

 ## How it works
-This package runs *atomic* updates to an Algolia Index from a local JSON file. **What does that mean?**
+This package runs *atomic* updates to an Algolia Index. **What does that mean?**

-Simply put, this package reads a local JSON file, and updates the *new* or *updated* records, while removing deleted records.
-It does this *all at once*, so your index is never out of sync, and you use the smallest amount of operations possible. *(Stay on that free plan as long as you can!)*
+Simply put, this package reads your local index, and updates the *new* or *updated* records, while removing deleted records.

+It does this *all at once*, so your index is never out of sync with your content, and you use the smallest amount of operations possible.

+*(Stay on that free plan as long as you can!)*

 ## Installation
 To install this script, you must have [Node & NPM installed](https://nodejs.org/en/download/).
 Once installed, run the following command in your terminal: